-Maryam Usman eventually got married - she had quite a few offers - and like all Hausa actresses, quitely dropped out of the Hausa video film industry totally.
-But the echo of her video clip continued to reverberate throughout the Hausa video film industry leading to tougher censorship regime in Kano from July 2007 aimed at
+Maryam Usman eventually got married, and dropped out of the Hausa video film industry totally.
+But the echo of her video clip continued to reverberate throughout the Hausa video film industry leading to tougher censorship regime in Kano from July 2007 aimed at controlling the very conduct of filmmaking in the State.